StefanLock/terragrunt-demo/README.md

 This is a basic example of using terragrunt and the a small boilerplate template of how I like to setup up terraform.

 This is for demonstration purposes.
+The focus is the structure of the repo and not the Terraform code itself.

 _Note: Normally I would have the modules in a terraform registry so that I can pin the module version._